mohityadav001/Image_classification/README.md

 # Celebrity Image Classifier

+A dataset consisting 10 celebritries are used for image classification.
+Classification models such as SVM, Logistic Regression and Random Forest are used.

+Following steps are performed for classification:

+1. Data Collection: For this project, I am downloading a small dataset from kagel

+2. Cleaning Dataset: OpenCV is used to detect face and eyes.
+All those images where two eyes are not properly visible are discarded.

+3. Feature Engineering: Wavelet transform is used to extract important features of the face.

+4. Training Model for Classification: SVM, Logistic Regression and Random Forest are used for classification.
+GridSearchCV is used for hyperparameter tuning.

 ## Technologies used in this project,
 1. Python 3.8
 2. Numpy and OpenCV for data cleaning